SensorLex® 8B Series

 8B Miniature Signal Conditioners

-Dataforth's new SensorLex® 8B line of isolated analog signal conditioners provides 19 family groups with a total of 123 models that interface to a wide variety of voltage, current, temperature, position, frequency, and strain measuring devices.
+Dataforth's new SensorLex® 8B line of isolated analog signal conditioners provides 19 family groups with over 130 different models that interface to a wide variety of voltage, current, temperature, position, frequency, and strain measuring devices.
 Housed in a package only one-fifth the size of competing products, the 8B offers fully functional Instrument Class® performance with superior specifications such as ±0.05% accuracy, ±0.02% linearity, 5-pole filtering, 1500Vrms isolation, low output noise and much more.

 APPLICATIONS